nhoizey/nicolas-hoizey.com/_posts/2019/04/19-how-the-boeing-737-max-disaster-looks-to-a-software-developer/2019-04-19-how-the-boeing-737-max-disaster-looks-to-a-software-developer.md

 **This is infuriating!** These people gamble with human lives.

-Let's try to learn from our mistakes and get some good advice out of it…
+Let's try at least to learn from our mistakes and get some good advice out of it…

+# So, why do I really care?

+Apart from the fact that my family and I might have been in this crashed plane, I also care because I know there are similar issues everywhere in the industry, including software development.

+This is not fate, this is a consequence of a chain of bad decisions (or lack of).
+Considering the number of people involved, it should never have happened.
+But there is (a lot of) money involved.
+And lazyness.

+We often say, at least in software development, that laziness is a virtue.
+I believe it's not.

+Improving our processes, automating repetitive tasks, is beneficial for the quality of what we produce.
+It lowers the hassle caused by some of our tasks, which laziness would make us “forget” sooner or later.
+So laziness is not the virtue that makes us improve this, it's the vice we have to fight.

+The real virtue is in the efforts produced to compensate this lazyness.

+# Keep It Simple, Stupid

+The amount of efforts required depends on the complexity of what we want to achieve, and how we plan to achieve it.
+If we plan for something really complicated, and imagine convoluted solutions to achieve it, we get exponential complexity.

-I always talk about the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) when I teach software architecture and development, I will add this quote to my slides:
+I always talk about the [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) when I teach software architecture and development.
+Several times a day.

+I will definitely add a quote from Gregory Travis' article in my slides:

 > Every increment, every increase in complexity, ultimately leads to decreasing rates of return and, finally, to negative returns.
 Trying to patch and then repatch such a system in an attempt to make it safer can end up making it less safe.

-Here are a few other interesting quotes on this KISS topic:
+Similarly, [Ray Ozzie](https://en.wikipedia.org/wiki/Ray_Ozzie), once CTO of Microsoft, and previously creator of Lotus Notes[^lotusnotes], [once said](https://www.azquotes.com/quote/585933):

+> **Complexity kills.** It sucks the life out of developers, it makes products difficult to plan, build and test, **it introduces security challenges**, and it causes end-user and administrator frustration.

+[^lotusnotes]: Well… maybe not a good idea to keep it in his resume…

-[Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare), the British computer scientist who developed quicksort, the sorting algorithm every developer learns sooner or later, [said](https://en.wikiquote.org/wiki/C._A._R._Hoare#The_Emperor's_Old_Clothes):
+[Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare), the British computer scientist who developed quicksort, the sorting algorithm every developer learns sooner or later, also [said](https://en.wikiquote.org/wiki/C._A._R._Hoare#The_Emperor's_Old_Clothes):

 > There are two ways of constructing a software design: One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
 The first method is far more difficult.

-[Ray Ozzie](https://en.wikipedia.org/wiki/Ray_Ozzie), once CTO of Microsoft, and previously creator of Lotus Notes[^lotusnotes], [said](https://www.azquotes.com/quote/585933):

-> **Complexity kills.** It sucks the life out of developers, it makes products difficult to plan, build and test, **it introduces security challenges**, and it causes end-user and administrator frustration.

-[^lotusnotes]: Ahem… maybe not a good idea to keep it visible in his resume…
+We need to make things simple so that our lazyness has less opportunities to lead us to make mistakes.